dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

   --jmpEntry    This option will enable a custom Shellcode Entrypoint from a DLL backed function to avoid unbacked memory as Thread/APC start address.
 The target function will be hooked with a JMP to the Shellcode
-    --jmpEntryDLL value    Specify a DLL to use for the custom Shellcode Entrypoint --jmpEntryFunc value    Specify a function to use for the custom Shellcode Entrypoint
+    --jmpEntryDLL value    Specify a DLL to use for the custom Shellcode Entrypoint --jmpEntryFunc value    Specify a function to use for the custom Shellcode Entrypoint --ruy-lopez    Use Ruy-Lopez to prevent AV/EDR DLLs from being loaded into the local or newly spawned process.
+(Doesnt work for injection into existing processes)

 [Syscall retrival technique to use, default is GetSyscallStub to retrievethe stubs from disk]